Montagu Sharpe: Career

-Sharpe was born at Hanwell to Lt Cmdr Benjamin Sharpe of the Royal Navy and his wife Marianne Fanny Montagu.
-Marianne was the daughter of the Rev. Montague of Swaffam, Norfolk.
-Sharpe studied law and was called to the bar, Gray's Inn, in 1889.
-Sharpe wrote a local history, Middlesex in British, Roman and Saxon Times (1919), in which he suggested that the Roman system of centuriation could be seen in the layout of old manors, but his idea was viewed skeptically by other historians of the period.
+He wrote a local history, Middlesex in British, Roman and Saxon Times (1919), in which he suggested that the Roman system of centuriation could be seen in the layout of old manors, but his idea was viewed sceptically by other historians of the period.
 Later studies have pointed out that his evidence was weak.

 Sharpe was a Freemason, serving as Grand Deacon of the United Grand Lodge of England.
-He was the founder of Haven Lodge in Ealing, Horsa Dun Lodge in Middlesex and Hanwell Lodge, Ealing.
+He was the founder of Haven Lodge and Hanwell Lodge in Ealing, and Horsa Dun Lodge and Jersey Lodge in Middlesex.